AndyA/fixed-sort/README.md

 Predicate functions will be called once for each distinct value in the array being sorted.

-# Fallback comparator
+# Fallback Comparator

-The book example above groups the chapters and indexes but items within those groups are in their original relative order.
+The [book example](#defining-ordering) above groups the chapters and indexes but items within those groups are in their original relative order.
+We want them in numeric order.

-We can fix it by providing a fallback comparator function which looks for embedded numbers and orders by them if possible.
+We can fix that by providing a fallback comparator function which looks for embedded numbers and orders by them if possible.
 Here's the corrected code.

 ```javascript
 const fixedSort = require("fixed-sort");